Hyperparameter Optimization in Machine Learning: Practical Considerations for HPO Algorithms

-The nested optimization formulation~\eqref{eq:hpo0} abstracts away some aspects which are practically relevant.
-Together, these characteristics set aside hyperparameter from other optimization scenarios.
-For this reason one should weigh an HPO algorithm alongside multiple directions.
-We summarize these desiderata in Table \ref{tab:hpo_algo_desiderata}.
+The general formulation of Eq.~\eqref{eq:hpo0} abstracts away specific aspects that are practically important and that collectively set aside HPO from a generic bilevel optimization problem.
+For this reason, the appraisal of an HPO algorithm should take into account several dimensions, as summarized in Table~\ref{tab:hpo_algo_desiderata}.

-\paragraph{Efficiency and budget.} The response function $f(\lambda)$ is typically stochastic, depending on random effects in the computation of $A(\Dtrain,\lambda)$ (e.g., weight initialization, data ordering, e.g., when performing stochastic gradient descent, etc.).
+\paragraph{Efficiency and budget.} The response function $f(\lambda)$ is typically stochastic, depending on random effects in the computation of $A(\Dtrain,\lambda)$.
+This may be due for example to weight initialization or to data ordering when performing stochastic gradient descent.
 It is also computationally demanding to evaluate.
 Moreover, HPO is typically only a step in a wider iterative process of model development and refinement.
-This means that in practice, the emphasis in HPO is to achieve a {\em sufficient decrease} of $f(\lambda)$ compared to a reference point (e.g., previously used default configuration) {\em within a given budget} $b$ -- expressed in time, number of function evaluations, monetary costs, etc. -- rather than achieving an (approximate) optimum, which is the typical aim in other branches of optimization.
+This means that in practice, the emphasis in HPO is to achieve a {\em sufficient decrease} of $f(\lambda)$ compared to a reference point (e.g., previously used default configuration) {\em within a given budget} $b$ --- expressed in time, number of function evaluations, monetary costs, etc. --- rather than achieving an (approximate) optimum, which is the typical aim in other branches of optimization.
 Such a decrease needs to be traded off with compute and runtime costs.
 A good HPO algorithm should be {\em sample efficient}, such that it significantly decreases $f$ with as few evaluations of $f$ as possible.
 More importantly, it should be {\em wall-clock time efficient}, meaning that it finds good solutions as rapidly as possible.
 While number of evaluations and wall-clock time are related, they are not equivalent.
 For example, decision-making (i.e., choosing the next configuration to evaluate) counts towards wall-clock time and needs to be balanced against evaluation times of $f$ for model-based HPO algorithms.
 When comparing different algorithms, time efficiency is captured by plotting the best value of $f$ attained against wall-clock time and computing the area under this curve.
-Some HPO methods tend to witness rapid initial descent of $f$, but may level off at a sub-optimal value, while others spend more of their initial budget in order to ultimately achieve near-optimal performance.
+Some HPO methods tend to witness rapid initial descent of $f$, but may level off at a suboptimal value, while others spend more of their initial budget in order to ultimately achieve near-optimal performance.